cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-02-12.md

 Ongoing:

-- In collaboration with @xhipster, @litvintech and other team members improved a general roadmap for cyber-related services
+- In collaboration with @xhipster, @litvintech and other team members, making improvments to the general roadmap for cyber-related services
-- In collaboration with @mrlp4 and @litvintech created a plan for infrastructure improvement
+- In collaboration with @mrlp4 and @litvintech creating a plan for infrastructure improvement
 - Research of Technical podcasts landscape

 To do:

 - Create podcast roadmap
-- detail the roadmap and commit issues at Github
+- Detail the roadmap and commit issues at Github